 All Providers and Facilities must be licensed, certified, accredited and/or registered, where required, to render Covered Services.
 For the purposes of this Summary Plan Document, Providers include any facility or individual who provides a Covered Service while operating within the scope of their license, certification, accreditation and/or registration under applicable state law, unless exempted by federal law.

 V. Covered Services

-Note: In order to receive maximum benefits, some Covered Services require Emergency Admission Notification, Non-Emergency Preadmission Notification, and/or Prior Authorization.
-Please review the Inpatient Admission Notification Section, Prior Authorization Section and Attachment A of the Benefits Outline for specific details.
+Note: In order to receive benefits, some Covered Services require Prior Authorization.
+Please review the Prior Authorization Section for more specific details.